 Editor's pick

-It's said to also last up to 20 applications, so it's safe to say that you can rely on this same tin for a very long time ahead.
-However, for the wax to take full effect, you have to ensure the bodywork is completely free of any contaminants and dirt, which requires a thorough process of clay barring as well as a very deep clean.
+It's also said to last up to 20 applications, so it's safe to say that you can rely on this same tin for a very long time ahead.
+However, for the wax to take full effect, you have to ensure the bodywork is completely free of contaminants and dirt, which requires a thorough process of clay barring as well as a very deep clean.

 Pros